Glossary

 SPECIES.
 Groceries of different sorts and also drugs sold by spicers.

 STALLAGIUM.
-Money paid for the licence to put up stalls in a fair
+Money paid for the licence to put up stalls in a fair or market.

 SUMMA.
 A horse load, or seam, of varying quantity.